Lee Chung-ah: Career

 In 2011, she starred in the leading role in cable romantic comedy series Cool Guys, Hot Ramen.
 Lee played a college girl preparing for teacher certification examination who unexpectedly inherits her father's ramen restaurant; she becomes involved in a love triangle with two of her employees, the arrogant heir to the biggest food conglomerate in Korea (Jung Il-woo) and a lazy but warm-heated genius chef (Lee Ki-woo).
 Cool Guys, Hot Ramen received solid ratings for a Korean cable drama, and became the first of tvN's "flower boy" programming, which included Dating Agency: Cyrano on which Lee made a guest appearance in 2013.

 Lee was in two variety shows in 2012.
 She hosted Cats and Dogs, a talk show in which pet owners shared information to foster a more mature pet culture.
 Lee then appeared in the second season of Music and Lyrics, a reality show in which a celebrity pair write and compose a song together.
 She wrote the lyrics and actor Seo Ji-seok composed the music for the ballad "Looking Forward to It," which was sung by Heo Young-saeng and used as the theme song of Seo In-guk's character in the family drama The Sons.

 Lee reunited with Happy Ero Christmas costar Kim Sun-a in the 2013 revenge thriller The Five.
 Adapted from the webtoon of the same title, she played a detective with a delinquent credit history who helps kill a serial killer in exchange for an organ transplant for her ill mother.
 Later in the year, she played a doormat wife in the weekend drama series Wonderful Mama.

 In 2019, Lee returned to small screen with office mystery drama VIP.

 In July 2021, Lee signed a contract with J-Wide Company.

 In 2022, Lee appeared in the SBS drama One Dollar Lawyer.

+In October 2024, Lee signed an exclusive contract with Management Soop.